mayDave/mayDave.github.io/_tabs/about.md

 1st cycle degree/Bachelor (3 years) Graduation date: 13/03/2024

 > Technical College in **Electronics and Electrotechnics**
-Using microcontrollers like Arduino and Raspberry during those years has led to
-an increase in my interest in computer science and software development
+Using microcontrollers like Arduino and Raspberry during those years has led to an increase in my interest in computer science and software development.

 ## Skills & Abilities